huccct/shared/Aug10th-2025-Final/slides.md

 <!--
 Click 1 出现时
 Let me show you how this works.
-Meet Emma, a business consultant who is upset about AI giving different results.
-We made her a 45-second visual workflow that changed her team’s work, giving consistent and professional results every time.
+Meet Emma, a business consultant frustrated with AI giving different answers.
+We made her a 45-second visual workflow that changed her team’s work, giving consistent, professional results every time.

 Click 2 出现时 (GIF播放)